dickschoeller/gedbrowser/README.md

 ## Getting started

 * clone this repository
-* from the top 'man clean install'
+* from the top 'mvn clean install'
 * deploy WAR file to application server
 * place GEDCOM files in /var/lib/gedbrowser
+* create user file with the rows being:
+** username,firstname,lastname,email,password,role,role...

 A running example can be accessed at http://www.schoellerfamily.org/gedbrowser/surnames?db=schoeller&letter=A